 Keywords not only allow your customers to start messaging conversations, but they allow you to continue them.
 They help you identify what your customer is interested in and share information back and forth, rather than just pushing it at them as you do with email.

-Text messaging is meant to be conversational.
+SMS messages are meant to be conversational.
 It’s intuitive and easy for your customers to use.
 Your conversations will be more relevant because you’re allowing your customers to control the conversation.
 And it’s hard to argue with the open and response rates you can get with messaging.

 If you’d like to see how intelligent messaging works,